 Mr. Coleman has served as a director since 2011.
-He has since 2010 served as the Chief Executive Officer of Bell Industries, Inc., a company primarily engaged in providing information technology services, and has been a director of Bell Industries since 2007.
+He has since 2010 served as the Chief Executive Officer of Bell Industries, Inc., a company primarily engaged in providing information technology services.
 Mr. Coleman has served as an investment professional with NCM since 2005, including as a Managing Director (2012 to present) and Vice President (2005 to 2012).
-Mr. Coleman is also a director of Rave Restaurant Group, Inc., and served as its interim Chief Executive Officer from June to November 2012 and as its interim Chief Financial Officer from July 2006 to January 2007.
+Mr. Coleman is also a director of Rave Restaurant Group, Inc., and served as its interim Chief Executive Officer from July 2016 to January 2017 and from June to November 2012, and served as its interim Chief Financial Officer from July 2006 to January 2007.
 Prior to joining NCM, Mr. Coleman served as a portfolio analyst with Lockhart Capital Management, L.P., an investment partnership, from 2003 to 2005.
 From 2002 to 2003, Mr. Coleman served as an associate with Hunt Investment Group, L.P., a private investment group.
 Previously, Mr. Coleman was an associate director with the Mergers & Acquisitions Group of UBS.
 Mr. Coleman is also a director of several privately held companies.
 The Board believes that Mr. Coleman should serve as a director of the Company due to his experience in investment management and the management of publicly traded and privately held companies engaged in a wide range of industries, as well as his significant transactional experience.